Hypermobile type Ehlers-Danlos Syndrome (hEDS)

 Move Daily’s co-founder, Fréyja Spence, has been problem-solving her own hypermobility from an early age.
 Over the years she learned that she needed to experiment with a multitude of movement modalities simply to keep herself able to do the things that she loves.
 This personal experience influenced her to pursue her education in Human Kinetics and, further to that, a career in strength & conditioning.
 Having worked in both clinical & performance settings, her focus has been on rehabilitation and strength building to help others mitigate further injury, gain confidence in their bodies, and thrive.

-Although an underlying collagen disorder had been suggested numerous times throughout her adult life, it wasn’t until 2017 at the age of 32 that Fréyja received a diagnosis of hEDS.
+Although an underlying collagen disorder had been suggested numerous times throughout her adult life, it wasn’t until 2017 at the age of 32 that Fréyja received a diagnosis of hEDS from a specialist in Toronto, Canada.
 This finally explained the constellation of pathologies that she’d been managing her entire life, from allergies, subluxations & inexplicably-spontaneous injuries, to insomnia and the multitude of “bonus” symptoms associated with flower-like collagen.
-Fréyja is now a major advocate for the hEDS & HSD communities, bringing awareness to management for the under-diagnosed disorder and leading by example on embracing our potential beyond the pathology.
+Fréyja is now a major advocate for the hEDS & HSD communities, bringing awareness to management for the under-diagnosed disorders and leading by example on embracing our potential beyond the pathology.

 I was born with a genetic code that doesn’t form great collagen- somewhat equated to building a house with flowers vs bricks.
 It came with bonus side effects of frequent injuries, food allergies and a body that behaves like a baby giraffe at the drop of a pin; the official term is BGS (Baby Giraffe Syndrome), for those scoring at home.